5 DAYS FROM $1,899

 Discover Colombia’s Amazonian Center

-Amidst the borders of Brazil and Peru, Leticia is Colombia’s official gateway to the Amazon.
+Amid the borders of Brazil and Peru, Leticia is Colombia’s official gateway to the Amazon.
 This riverside village is the country’s southernmost city — not to mention a melting pot of nearby cultures.
-Upon arrival, we’ll meet with locals who will show us along the riverfront to the indigenous market.
+Upon arrival via Zodiac boat, we’ll meet with locals who will show us along the riverfront to the indigenous market.
 Here, you can savor Colombia’s renowned sancocho soup as well as Brazilian churrasco and Peruvian ceviche.
 Purchase medicinal herbs, sample exotic fruits, and admire a variety of recently caught fish from the Amazon River.

 Your walking tour through this rural port will also include Santander Park, where you’re likely to witness a myriad of parakeets and parrots.
 You’ll learn about Leticia’s geography and ethnic tapestry with a visit to the Museo Etnográfico.
 Explore the city’s wealth of indigenous communities, as well as inseparable ties to its neighboring countries.
 We’ll end our walking tour with a visit to the vibrant boardwalk.
 Keep an eye out for mischievous monkeys!